jeromealane1/datasciencetest/data/README.txt

 The answers and descriptions are in the folders named questionX.

-Email me if you have issues I can walk you through everything: ln.jrm.1988@gmail.com
+Email me if you have issues I can walk you through everything